Thursday, 6 November | 14:00 (CET)

 Established in 1988, the Intergovernmental Panel on Climate Change (IPCC) is a United Nations body for assessing the science related to climate change.
 Its assessment reports are compiled by leading scientists and are endorsed worldwide by member governments and scientists.
 However, its complex process can seem elusive and its requirements from scientists laborious and unpaid.

-We will explore commonly pondered questions, such as:
+We explored commonly pondered questions, such as:

 How are the reports used?